 We were there in May without any problems.
 Many tourists are there but there are many locals that thrive on the tourist dollars, so be alert with who you talk to.
 We took a bus to Giza, were not interested in a guide or a camel ride or souvenirs, so had to say no many, many times.
 When visiting sights, in Giza and at other pyramids, there may be people who ask to verify your tickets.
 This is a rouse just to give you a tour which you are expected to tip for, so just be aware.
-Egypt and Giza are great and we had a fabulous time with no worry of safety. over 5 years ago
+Egypt and Giza are great and we had a fabulous time with no worry of safety. about 8 years ago

 The pyramids have never had any problem - with an office just a km or so from them we would not have known there was ever a problem in Egypt expect there were no tourists....
 Everywhere has calmed right down, even the heart of the city which is really the only place there were problems in Cairo (the pyramids are about 22 km from the centre of the city).
-You will have a safe and wonderful holiday. over 5 years ago
+You will have a safe and wonderful holiday. about 8 years ago

 From all of the people I speak to who have been to Egypt recently, the general feeling is that it is a moderately safe destination to go to.
 Having said this, Egypt is far from stable, politically and civically.